 - Online Feature Screenwriting Course: Equal in scope and coursework as the Eight-Week Screenwriting Workshop, this nine-month course provides students with skilled training from a professional screenwriter who helps each student to conceive and complete an 80-120 page screenplay on his or her own time schedule that they can then pitch, produce, and attempt to sell.
 With thirty-eight lectures and screenings occurring weekly to download or stream in addition to online interaction between students and faculty, this is a demanding course in which students are expected to write daily.

-- Writing the Original TV Pilot and Series: With television becoming an increasingly fertile industry where groundbreaking shows like The Sopranos, Breaking Bad, or House of Cards are being held in similar esteem to cinematic classics, an increasing number of screenwriters are trying their hand at breaking into the market.
+- Online Original TV Pilot & Series: With television becoming an increasingly fertile industry where groundbreaking shows like The Sopranos, Breaking Bad, or House of Cards are being held in similar esteem to cinematic classics, an increasing number of screenwriters are trying their hand at breaking into the market.
 The aspiring TV writer needs an original TV pilot script, which is the focus of this online course.
 Beyond creating a compelling pilot, students will learn how to create an ongoing show, one that can last over the course of several seasons.
 The sixteen-week class will feature taped lectures, weekly one-hour chats with the instructor, and feedback from fellow students.